Japan's Nomura to buy stake in American Century for $1 billion

 The news was first reported by Bloomberg earlier on Monday.

-(This story corrects Reuters Instrument Code to 8604.T from 9716.T in the first paragraph)
+(The story was refiled to correct the Reuters Instrument Code to 8604.T from 9716.T in the first paragraph)

 (Reporting by Sruthi Shankar in Bengaluru; Editing by Shounak Dasgupta)